Crossmint/signer-frames/README.md

-# Static Frames Cryptography Library
+# Static Frames - Secure Cryptographic Key Shard Management

-A modular JavaScript library for cryptographic operations, particularly focused on Solana (Ed25519) and Ethereum (EVM) key management.
+A client-side secure environment for managing and storing cryptographic key shards with the ability to reconstruct them on demand.
+Designed with a focus on Solana (Ed25519) and Ethereum (EVM) blockchain ecosystems.

-## Features
+## Core Features

-- 🔐 **Key Generation**: Create cryptographic keys for Solana and Ethereum
+- 🛡️ **Key Shard Management**: Securely store and manage cryptographic key fragments in the client environment
+- 🔄 **On-Demand Reconstruction**: Reconstruct full cryptographic keys only when needed
+- 🔐 **Secure Storage**: Client-side storage of key shards using IndexedDB and localStorage
-- 📝 **Signatures**: Sign and verify messages using Ed25519 for Solana
+- 📝 **Signature Capabilities**: Sign and verify messages using reconstructed keys
-- 🔄 **Encoding**: Convert between hex and Base58 formats
+- 🔢 **Format Conversion**: Convert between hex and Base58 formats for different blockchain environments
-- 💾 **Storage**: IndexedDB and localStorage utilities for key management

 ## Project Structure